-The audit feature includes a session group identifier that will enable locating all the connections by conversation, by name of caller and callee and by type of medium used [audio, video, application, data, control, etc].
+The audit feature includes a session group identifier that will enable locating all the connections by conversation, by name of caller and callee and by type of medium used (audio, video, application, data, control, etc).

-If the protocol has been enabled, the inspection will be automatically applied to the discovery of the corresponding traffic allowed by the filter.
+Automatically detect If the protocol has been enabled, the inspection will be automatically applied to the and inspect the discovery of the corresponding traffic allowed by the filter. protocol